mb0/daql-ts/src/form/README.md

  2. Meta layer to have a known and checked form definitions We want to use form lists with multiple instance of the same definition
- 3. Form layer to actually manage values and editing Well thats the meat of a form library
+ 3. Form layer to actually manage values and editing Well thats the meat of a form library.
+Nested forms with change tracking per form.
  4. Widget layer to render the user interface
-    We might want to use differnt view layer at some point
+    We might want to use differnt view layer at some point or have custom widgets.

 It is obvious from the reasoning that the last two layers can merged at the cost of the generic design ambition.
 Then again - we want some common API to manage values apart from the view